-When you visit the doctor, talk about your symptoms; try to explain if you are feeling any pain, and explain the sensations you feel when you go to the toilet.

-- Do you have problems with urgency?

-- Do you need to go to the toilet often?

-- Do you make it to the toilet in time?
+When you visit the doctor, talk about your symptoms; try and explain if you are feeling any pain, and explain the sensations you feel when you go to the toilet.
+Do you have problems with urgency?
+Do you need to go to the toilet often?
+Do you make it to the toilet in time?

 It might also be helpful to tell your doctor about how your problems affect your quality of life.
-Think about your mental health as well as your physical health:

-- Does your problem affect your relationships and social life, for instance do you have to carry spare underwear around with you? - Have your problems affected your work or career? - Have your problems affected your mental health and self-esteem? - Do you feel depressed because of your problems? - Does your problem prevent you from going out at all?
+Does your problem affect your relationships and social life, for instance do you have to carry spare underwear around with you?
+Have your problems affected your work or career?
+Have your problems affected your mental health and self-esteem?
+Do you feel depressed because of your problems?